schmurtzm/MrDiy-Audio-Notifier/README.md

     - Say Text with Google      MQTT topic: "your_mqtt_topic/googlevoice" MQTT load: Text to be read,language  (language is facultative)
                                 example: Hello There.
 How are you?
                                          Bonjour, comment allez vous?,fr-FR

-for additionnal details, check the comments at the beginning of the "main.cpp".
+For additionnal details, check the comments at the beginning of the "main.cpp".

  How to connect ESP to speaker :
  ----